Get insider access

 All Reviews

 Our recommendations above are what we think are currently the best 2-in-1 laptops you can get.
-We factor in the price (a cheaper laptop wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no laptops that are difficult to find or almost out of stock everywhere).
+In addition to the test results, we factor in the price (a cheaper laptop wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no laptops that are difficult to find or almost out of stock everywhere).

 If you prefer to make your own decision, here's a list of all of our 2-in-1 laptop reviews, sorted by price from low to high.
-Keep in mind that most laptops are available in various configurations, and the table only shows the results of the model we tested, so it's best to see the full review for information about other variants.
+Most laptops are available in various configurations, and the table only shows the results of the model we tested, so it's best to see the full review for information about other variants.